Dragonmystic707/exalted-reincarnated/docs/System/General_System.md

 Burning and Bonfire Levels will be active for an entire scene.

-Exalts may choose to intentionally increase their anima to any desired level by committing One Mote (as a Reflexive Action.).
-This effect immediately dissipates after releasing the mote to its natural state, and does not need time to abate.
+Exalts may choose to intentionally increase their anima to any desired level by spending One Mote (as a Reflexive Action).
+This lasts until the Exalt chooses to dismiss it where it immediately dissipates, unlike the natural Anima Flare.

-#### Splitting Motes

-When taking an action, a Player may split their motes between their Personal and Peripheral motes in order to avoid their Anima banner flare.

-For example, activating a 10m charm can avoid a Burning Bonfire anima level by paying 5m from the Personal Mote pool, and 5m from the Peripheral Mote pool.
-Doing so would only activate the Glowing Anima level.

 The Great Curse
 ---------------